 The heroic passengers on United Airlines Flight 170 were a newlywed couple, flying to Venice, Italy, on June 13 for their honeymoon before a cruise on the Mediterranean.
 According to reports, as Rachel Brumfield and her husband Mike waited for the plane to take off, they looked out the window and noticed liquid was pouring out of the Boeing 767’s wing.
-Mike attempted to alert crew, but was told to sit down.
+Mike attempted to alert the crew, but was told to sit down.
 After Mike convinced the crew to look out the window, the crew alerted the pilot and co-pilot, who shut off the engine.

 Ultimately, the plane didn’t take off and passengers were forced to make other traveling arrangements.
 A statement from United acknowledged the incident.

 “While taxiing to the runway yesterday evening, United flight 170 traveling from Newark to Venice, Italy returned to the gate due to a fuel leak and was later canceled.
 We apologize to our customers for the inconvenience,” said United spokesman, Jonathan Guerin.

 The passengers on United Airlines Flight 170 were lucky the fuel leak was noticed before the plane attempted to take off.
 In some cases, technical issues aren’t discovered until the plane is already in the air.
 That’s what happened to an AirAsia X flight from Perth, Australia, to Malaysia on Sunday, June 25.
 At around an hour and 15 minutes into the flight, passengers heard a loud bang and the plane began to shake.
 The pilot turned the plane around to fly back to Australia.

 “[The plane] shook for the whole ride back, close on two hours,” Damian Stevens, a passenger on the flight, told CNN.

 “Like you were sitting on top of a washing machine,” a passenger said to the Australian Broadcasting Corporation.